Problem 6 - XOR Linked List

 invalidate the

-forces Rust to pin an object to a memory address.
+bothpointer.
+To prevent this, each node has a 3rd element in its struct called_pin._pinforces Rust to pin an object to a memory address.
 More information can be found here.

 - By default, Rust creates objects on the stack.
 To create objects on the